Vz0n/dotfiles/README.md

 Clone this repo and run the script `strap.sh`.
 It will install all the stuff needed for the environment to work and setup config files.

-Note that you will need to install and config the zsh/GTK themes separately, as this just provides the initial config for Hyprland.

 ### My themes and terminal

 I use powerlevel10k as default terminal theme, Sweet Dark + Bonny Dark Icons for GTK and the Material Dark Cursor, just in case that you want to know (surely you actually don't want but uwu)